 Those new to the realms of ayahuasca often encounter a confusing amount of seemingly contradictory information concerning what exactly constitutes an authentic ayahuasca brew.

-Some of the confusion arises because, first, there are many terms and spellings, etymologically speaking, that refer to both the vine–ayahuasca (common botanical referent Banisteriopsis caapi; short form B. caapi)–and the brew ayahuasca that contains the vine and at least one other admixture, usually, but not always, a DMT containing plant such as chacruna (common botanical referent Psychotria viridis).
+Some of the confusion arises because, first, there are many terms and spellings, etymologically speaking, that refer to both the vine–ayahuasca (common botanical referent Banisteriopsis caapi; short form B. caapi)–and the ayahuasca tea that contains the vine and at least one other admixture, usually, but not always, a DMT containing plant such as chacruna (common botanical referent Psychotria viridis).

-Yet, depending on the individual preparing the ayahuasca brew–and most notably, the tradition he or she became adept with the preparation of ayahuasca–the actual ayahuasca recipe ingredients may contain a plethora of other plants.
+Yet, depending on the individual preparing the ayahuasca tea recipe–and most notably, the tradition he or she became adept with the preparation of ayahuasca–the actual ayahuasca recipe ingredients may contain a plethora of other plants.

 The other plants are added to the brew based on the desired healing effects an ayahuascero (someone who is trained to administer ayahuasca, often to referred to as a shaman) determines are necessary to treat or alleviate an illness, be that a psychic or physical illness.

 “A shaman is a healer who sings.” –Anon

 There are many adjuncts to what could be considered an ayahuasca potion or brew, but its base–essential ingredients, i.e. there are no psychoactive properties without these two essential ingredients–traditionally consist of, at a minimum, the following two ingredients:

 1. The ayahuasca vine, Banisteriopsis caapi (pictured right), and,

 2. A DMT containing plant (such as psychotria viridis).

-This is the basis of all traditional ayahuasca recipes as prepared by indigenous cultures in and around the areas of South America’s Amazon region.
+This is the basis of all the best traditional ayahuasca recipes as prepared by indigenous cultures in and around the areas of South America’s Amazon region.

 With that said, from a purely clinical or scientific perspective, there are many other plants that could be mixed together to get an effect similar to the traditional brew that can be found in the Amazon.